Parisian Living

-Updated March 27, 2023 Strikes are part and parcel of French life.
-We are currently in a season of strikes over pension reforms.
+Updated by HIP Paris staff October 12, 2023 Strikes are part and parcel of French life.
+France is bracing itself for upcoming strike action.
+French people are well versed at adapting.
 But that doesn’t mean cocooning is all there’s left to do!
-If you’re in Paris or planning a visit during strikes, here are tips to make the most of your stay and get around efficiently.
+If you’re in Paris or France, or planning a visit during strikes, here are our best tips to make the most of your stay and get around efficiently.

 On left: A girl walks into the light-flooded back courtyard of the Louvre, framed by the majestic archway and classic Paris street lamps.
 On right: Metro line six passes through a station.
 In tram mode, it rides above ground on a bridge, giving riders a beautiful view of Paris.